Google Web Designer provides different ways for you to view your work, depending on your purpose.

-Source files (also called "author files") are files that Google Web Designer creates and uses when you're authoring your document.
-Although the main source file is an HTML file, you cannot view your document by directly opening this HTML file in your browser, as it doesn't contain the full functionality of your project.
+Although the main source file is an HTML file, you cannot preview your document by directly opening this HTML file in your browser, as it doesn't contain the full functionality of your project.